 In the summer, the heat can be exhausting for some, but if you’re fine with some warm weather, take your water bottle and sunscreen, and you’ll be fine!
 Autumn and spring in Budapest can be sometimes really rainy, but most of the time, it’s great for a city break!
 Budapest is also great if you’re looking for European girls trip and you want to have fun.
 Make sure you pick the warmer months and enjoy the buzzing nightlife in the city center with the girls!

 How to get around in Budapest?

-As many of the landmarks are quite far from each other, I always advise to everyone to get a 24H or 48H ticket at any ticket machine.
+As many of the landmarks are quite far from each other, I always advise everyone to get a 24H or 48H ticket at any ticket machine.
 You can find them un undergrounds as well as at tram stops.
-These are valid for all the public transports, and you can easily use them to get around.
+These are valid for all public transport, and you can easily use them to get around.

 I think Budapest has really easy public transport.
 There are 4 metro lines, and a couple of tramps such as the nr 2, 4, 6 that are passing many of the landmarks I’ve described.
 If you’re using the guides above between some of the landmarks that are way too far from each other, you’ll really save some energy, and prevent some serious foot pain!

 Let’s see first the luxury accommodations I’d recommend!
 One of the most famous, in Gresham Palace, the Four Seasons, definitely!
 Then, you can consider the Corinthia Hotel, and the residences in the beautiful New York Palace!

 For b&b’s, I’d always advise checking something around Elisabeth Square, or Deak Ferenc Square, or definitely on the line of tram 4 and 6!
 Some of these are the BpR Panorama Apartments Budapest, Mango Aparthotel, or Gozsdu Style & Fashion Apartments.